 Clinical research is undertaken through the Anne Rowling Regenerative Neurology Clinic.

-Motor neurone disease (MND) research is undertaken through the Euan MacDonald Centre for MND Research.
+Motor neuron disease (MND) research is undertaken through the Euan MacDonald Centre for MND Research.

 Multiple sclerosis (MS) research is undertaken through the MS Society-funded Edinburgh Centre for MS Research.

-The Centre for Dementia Prevention brings together clinical, basic science and social science expertise to understand and reduce risk associated with dementia.
+Edinburgh Dementia Prevention brings together clinical, basic science and social science expertise to understand and reduce risk associated with dementia.